vegaprotocol/documentation/docs/node-operators/migration-guides/update-network-with-checkpoint.md

 ```

 :::node  Manual update for binaries when you are running visor
 Visor cannot automatically restart(or upgrade) binaries because We are restarting the network with the `checkpoint`.
 Once you stop the Vega network, you must update the old binaries with the downloaded ones.
+You can find the binary path in the `<VEGAVISOR-HOME>/current/run-config.toml` file.
+Usually the path is `<VEGAVISOR-HOME>/current/vega`
 :::

 ### 4. Reset and clear all data